Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Analysis

 \subsection{Generalization Analysis}

 It is interesting to see whether our approach works for other sequence-to-sequence tasks.
-To this end, based on GCA, we further conduct experiments on the CNN-Daily Mail dataset \cite{Hermann2015Teaching} for abstractive summarization, the COCO dataset \cite{chen2015microsoft} for image captioning, the MSVD dataset \cite{Guadarrama2013MSVD} and the MSR-VTT \cite{Xu2016MSR-VTT} dataset for video captioning, and the MIMIC-CXR dataset \cite{Johnson2019MIMIC} and the IU-Xray dataset \cite{Dina2016IU-Xray} for medical report generation.
+To this end, based on GCA, we further conduct experiments on the CNN-Daily Mail dataset \cite{Hermann2015Teaching} for abstractive summarization, the COCO dataset \cite{chen2015microsoft} for image captioning, the MSVD dataset \cite{Guadarrama2013MSVD} and the MSR-VTT \cite{Xu2016MSR-VTT} dataset for video captioning, the MIMIC-CXR dataset \cite{Johnson2019MIMIC} and the IU-Xray dataset \cite{Dina2016IU-Xray} for medical report generation, and the Twitter dataset \cite{Lan2017twitter} and the Quora dataset for paraphrase generation.
 The improvements are all statistically significant (t-test with $p<0.01$).